makrai/notes/yang2109-eliminate-lang-in-multiling.md

       EMLNLP 2020
       From zero to hero: On the limitations of zero-shot language transfer with multilingual transformers.
 In Proceedings of the 2020 Conference on
-* prior work has addressed the problem at training time.
-In this work,
+* prior work has addressed the problem at training time
-  * we systematically explore a post-training method that can be readily
+  * we systematically explore a post-training method
 * Roy+ (2020) proposed weak vs strong alignment for language agnostic models:
-  * weak alignment, for any item in language L 1 , the nearest neighbor in language L 2 is the most semantically “relevant” item.
-In the case of
+  * weak alignment, for any item in language L 1, the nearest neighbor in language L 2 is the most semantically “relevant” item
-  * strong alignment, for any representation, all semantically relevant items are closer than all irrelevant items, regardless of their language.
-Roy+
+  * strong alignment, for any representation, all semantically relevant items are closer than all irrelevant items, regardless of their language
   * weak
     * sentence representations from the same language
-    * mBERT, XLM-R (Conneau+ 2020) and CMLM (Yang+ 2020).
-Roy+ (2020)
+    * mBERT, XLM-R (Conneau+ 2020) and CMLM (Yang+ 2020)
   * provides carefully-designed training strategies for retrieval-like model to mitigate this issue in order to obtain language agnostic multilingual sys
 * We systematically explore a simple post-training method we refer to as